 Social media marketing is moving from an emerging discipline to a mainstream professional practice, and certification programs are following.
-The WebMediaBrands/Mediabistro Master Certificate, launched as a 12-course program priced near $3,200, is one of the early credential offerings — and one of several certification paths now available to marketers building career credibility in the space.
+The WebMediaBrands/Mediabistro Online Master Certificate in Social Media Marketing — a structured 12-course program priced near $3,200 — is one of the early credential offerings, and one of several certification paths now available to marketers building career credibility in the space.

-This is the operating reference on social media marketing certifications — what's available, what each program covers, and what actually matters for career development.
+This is the operating reference on social media marketing certifications available today — what each program covers, and what actually matters for career development.

 The Mediabistro Master Certificate